2 US agencies send teams to probe Tesla crash with no driver - WTMJ

 “You just have to take their word for it,” Funkhouser said, adding that Tesla doesn’t say how many times the system failed but didn’t crash, or when a driver failed to take over.

-Shares of Tesla Inc. fell 3.6%, more than the broader markets, to $712.95 in afternoon Monday.
+Shares of Tesla Inc. fell 4%, more than the broader markets, in Monday afternoon trading.
 That decline follows enormous gains for Tesla, whose shares are up 370% in the past 12 months.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.